 - Dormitory accommodations with private room & bathroom at Cité Universitaire in Paris

-- Unlimited travel on the Paris metro system including trains, buses, & trams
+- Unlimited travel on the Paris metro system including RER trains, metro, buses, & trams

 - Health insurance policy providing coverage for any medical expenses that may incur